ajnyga/tsvConverter/README.md

 The conversion tool uses the PHPExvel library.
 PHPExcel is licensed under [LGPL (GNU LESSER GENERAL PUBLIC LICENSE)](https://github.com/PHPOffice/PHPExcel/blob/master/license.md)

+## Version 1.1.0

+- Support for keywords and disciplines
+- better support for articles in alternative locales, see below

 ## Todo
 PHPExcel is deprecated, [PhpSpreadsheet](https://github.com/PHPOffice/PhpSpreadsheet) should be used instead.